 Insulin resistance and diabetes are concepts related to the metabolism and regulation of sugar in the body.
-Let's start by explaining what insulin is and how it normally works in the body.
+Let's start by explaining what insulin is and how it normally functions in the body.

-Insulin is an important hormone for metabolism, produced by the beta cells of the islets of Langerhans in the pancreas.
-Its main role is to regulate the concentration of glucose (sugar) in the blood by facilitating the absorption of glucose by the body's cells.
+Insulin is an important metabolic hormone produced by the beta cells of the islets of Langerhans in the pancreas.
+Its main role is to regulate blood glucose (sugar) levels by facilitating the absorption of glucose into the body's cells.

 Here is a more detailed explanation of its functions and mechanism of action: